 Even if you haven’t lost a loved one who served in the military, you can still honor the fallen with flowers at home.
 Red, navy, and blue dahlias combined with white rose silk flowers can make a stunning visual combination.

 Why Memorial Day is Important

 While the outdoor grilling, parades, and beautiful summer weather are some of our favorite perks of Memorial Day, the last Monday in May is the best time of year to quietly reflect on the men and women who made the ultimate sacrifice for our country.
-They make us feel inspired and challenged to be better than we are today— and that's a wonderful feeling!
+They make us feel inspired and challenged to be better— and that's a wonderful feeling!

 We know, we know — summer officially begins on June 21.
 But in the minds of all Americans, summer actually begins on Memorial Day.
-That means it's totally okay to dust off the grill, fill up the pool, and change into our bathing suits.
+That means it's totally okay to dust off the grill, fill up the pool, and unplug.

 Since Memorial Day is a federal holiday with a built-in three-day weekend, we have an extra day to catch up on quality time with family members.
-For those of us with relatives who died while serving in the military, Memorial Day is an extra special time for remembering and honoring those loved ones.
+For those of us with relatives who died while serving in the military, Memorial Day is sacred.

 Memorial Day dates

 How to Say Memorial Day in Other Languages